 The old time joy of making the Christmas candies at home has never lost its charm.
-Here's an easy Christmas candy recipe now favored by families who delight in having something different (illustrated above):
+Here's an old fashioned Christmas candy recipe now favored by families who delight in having something different (illustrated above):

 4 level tablespoonfuls Knox® Sparkling Gelatine, 1-1/2 cups boiling water, 4 cups granulated sugar, 1 cup cold water.
 Soak the gelatine in the cold water five minutes.
 Add the boiling water.
 When dissolved add the sugar and boil slowly for fifteen minutes.

 Divide into two equal parts.
 When somewhat cooled add to one part one teaspoonful extract of cinnamon.
 To the other part, add one-half teaspoonful extract of cloves.

 Pour into shallow tins that have been dipped in cold water.
 Let stand overnight; turn out; cut into squares, roll in fine granulated or powdered sugar; let stand to crystallize.

 Any coloring desired might be added and any preferred flavouring extract used.
 Vary by using different flavors, such as lemon, orange, peppermint, wintergreen, etc., and different colors; and by adding chopped nuts, dates, or figs. Delicious.